teemukostamo/polluters_api/README.md

   - MongoDB and Mongoose would be good choices for a document database if database needs remain simple enough.
   - If a more complex database would be required, a relational database would perhaps be a better choice.
 - Caching data for faster performance.
 Redis for example has solutions for both Apollo and Express servers.
+- Creating a development branch and deployment environment for testing changes before pushing to procution.

 Some points of interest beyond the scope of this application include: